 The complexity of your wedding cake will send the price of it skyrocketing.
 Time-consuming tasks for the baker such as hand painting, edible gold, sugar flowers, and other intricate details will increase the cost of the cake.

 Keeping your wedding cake simple will really help you keep the cost down.
 Simple cakes can be very elegant and lend themselves to go with just about every style.
+Consider a modern, clean-lined cake with different layers or the trendy naked cake.
+Both these styles really impress but don't cost a lot to create.

 Add Real Flowers

 Forgo all the sugar flowers, and choose to add some of your wedding flowers instead.
 A simple cake design lends itself to being decorated with fresh flowers or even faux flowers if you choose.
+It looks modern, elegant, and goes with any style of wedding.

 Making sugar flowers takes the baker time to make and you can get real flowers for cheaper than the extra cost for the cake.